NicholasRasi/FL-Simulator/README.md

 # Federated Learning Simulator
-An FL simulator with device availability, failures, computation, network, local data and energy heterogeneity simulation.
+A [Federated Learning](https://arxiv.org/abs/1602.05629) simulator with device availability, failures, computation, network, local data and energy heterogeneity simulation.

 The goal of this simulator is to execute an FL algorithm, such as FedAvg, in a real FL scenario, i.e., many heterogeneous devices, with different computation, network, energy capabilities and local data availability.